itb-community/ftldat-rs/README.md

 # FTLDat-rs

-Rust implementation of FTLDat - a simple library for unpacking and repacking of .dat files, which are used by the games Faster than Light and Into the Breach.
+Rust implementation of FTLDat - a simple library for unpacking and repacking of .dat files, which are used by the games [Faster than Light](https://subsetgames.com/ftl.html) and [Into the Breach](https://subsetgames.com/itb.html).

-The library is intended to be loaded and interfaced with via Lua scripts.
+This library is intended to be loaded and interfaced with via Lua scripts.

 # Building

 Building assumes you have Rust set up.
 If not, see here: https://www.rust-lang.org/learn/get-started.

-Into the Breach runs as a 32-bit application, so the library has to be compiled with 32-bit target.

 1. Open a terminal in the project's root directory.
 2. Add `i686-pc-windows-msvc` target with the command `rustup target add i686-pc-windows-msvc`.
-3. After that, you can rebuild the library by running the command `cargo build --lib --release --target=i686-pc-windows-msvc`.
+3. After that, you can build the library anytime by running the `build.sh` script.
+    - the script just has to set a couple vars and call cargo, so you can easily modify it to suit your preferences.

 After that, the compiled .dll will be available in `./target/i686-pc-windows-msvc/release/ftldat.dll`.

 # Usage